kofi527/DEVOPS_GITHUBACTIONS_PROJECT/README.md

 * Deployment using Docker Hub image

 **Steps for project execution**
+  --
-* The various files and folders were created in vscode together with their required configuration
+1. The various files and folders were created in vscode together with their required configuration
-* The files and folders were committed with the command  "git init".
+2. The files and folders were committed with the command  "git init".
-* The commited files were staged and added to the repository
+3. The commited files were staged and added to the repository

-**Github secrets configuraiton**
+4.**Github secrets configuraiton**

 GitHub Repo → Settings → Secrets and Variables → Actions → New Repository Secret

 <img width="468" height="282" alt="image" src="https://github.com/user-attachments/assets/9980a5d8-10a5-4dea-bbb1-9fca8487c853" />

-**Dockerhub secret and configuration**
+5. **Dockerhub secret and configuration**

 The secret token generated in dockerhub and integrated into the new repository secret in github.
 In this case the image created is directly pushed into dockerhub from github directly.

-**folder structure**
+6.  **folder structure**

 * devops-pipeline-project/
 │── flaskapp/